Press Release Guidelines

 - Make the press release fairly compressed (e.g., 2-3 paragraphs and a figure).

-- Try to provide a (color) graphic with popular appeal.
+- Try to provide a (color) graphic with popular appeal and include a figure caption.

 The DPP General